 I love hemp protein!
 Is this okay to use in The Virgin Diet Shake?

 We’ve been hearing about a lot of hemp protein becoming contaminated with gluten, so if you use hemp protein, you absolutely must find a certified gluten-free one.
 That said, hemp is higher in fiber and lower in protein compared with other types of protein powder.
 So you should use The Virgin Diet All in One Shake as your base and then if you want, complement that with hemp protein powder.
 But hemp protein should never be used as a stand-alone protein powder in your shake or otherwise.

 I use [name of brand] powder powder.
 Is that okay?

 Unfortunately, many commercial (and even professional) protein powders contain more than 5 grams of sugar per serving.
 They can also have soy, gluten, dairy, artificial sweeteners, and other additives that can derail your success on The Virgin Diet.
-I’ve extensively tested numerous brands of protein powder, and based on quality, ingredients, ability to mix well, and taste, I can only recommend the Thorne Research brand of protein powders.
+I’ve extensively tested numerous brands of protein powder, and based on quality, ingredients, ability to mix well, and taste, I can only recommend the powders I sell on my website.

 I can’t imagine mornings without coffee!
 Can I have it on The Virgin Diet?